harlyq/aframe-sprite-particles-component/README.md

 **usePerspective** - if true, particles will become smaller the further they are from the camera (*boolean*) default true

+**velocityScale** - scale and rotate each particle according to it's screen-space velocity.
+The velocityScale is a multiplier of the particle's screen-space speed, so the higher the number the larger the particle will appear.
+The texture is not rotated if the particles are travelling up the screen.

+**velocityScaleMinMax** - this sets the mix and max scaling for all particles when **velocityScale** is applied.
+This is useful for limiting the scaling on fast moving particles.
+The first value is the minimum scale, and the last value the maximum scale (*vec2*) default 0 3

 ## Limitations